 Bring a record of your blood sugar results to doctors’ appointments so you can review it and make changes to your treatment if necessary.

 You will need to take a blood sample to check your blood glucose levels.
 You can do this at home using a blood glucose monitor.
 The most common type of blood glucose monitor requires using a lancet to prick the side tip of your finger to draw a small drop of blood.
 You’ll then place this drop of blood on a disposable testing strip.

-Some people who have diabetes may use a continuous glucose monitor—a small wire inserted beneath the skin of your abdomen.
-Every five minutes, the wire will measure blood glucose levels and deliver the results to a monitor device worn on the person’s clothing or in a pocket.
-This allows the patient and doctor to keep a real-time reading of blood glucose levels.
+Another option is a continuous glucose monitor.
+A small wire is inserted beneath the skin of your abdomen.
+Every five minutes, the wire will measure blood glucose levels and deliver the results to a monitor device worn on your clothing or in a pocket.
+This allows you and your doctor to keep a real time reading of blood glucose levels.